berkinkinay/Developer-Workspace/README.md

 # Developer Workspace💻
-`This my Workspace to show things that I coded and worked on recenty.`
+`This is my Workspace to show things that I coded and worked on recenty.`

 ## Used Techs 🥰